mutluexe/mdblog/readme.rst

 ###################
-Simple Blog
+MDBlog
 ###################

-Simple Blog is a CodeIgniter project that is prepared for learning purposes.
+MDBlog is a CodeIgniter Blog application project that is prepared for learning purposes.

 *******************
 Resource